keyvan-dadash/earth-server/README.md

 4. How distributed DB and distributed systems work, After this project, I attached to distributed systems and distributed DB.

-All of the above lessons made me happy and extended my knowledge, which became helpful in my carries.
+All of the above lessons made me happy and extended my knowledge, which became helpful in my future carries.